 The Financial Statements do not take into account the Fund's liability to pay pensions and other benefits to all the present contributors to the Fund after the scheme year end, but rather summarise the transactions and net assets of the scheme.
-The liabilities of the Fund are taken into account in the periodic actuarial valuations of the Fund (the most recently as at 31 March 2010) and are reflected in the levels of employers' contributions determined at the valuation, so that the Fund will again be able to meet 100% of future liabilities.
-Work is currently underway on the 31 March 2013 valuation and the results are expected mid-November.
+The liabilities of the Fund are taken into account in the periodic actuarial valuations of the Fund (the most recently as at 31 March 2013) and are reflected in the levels of employers' contributions determined at the valuation, so that the Fund will again be able to meet 100% of future liabilities.
 The actuarial present value of promised retirement benefits is shown in Note 19.

-NOTES TO THE ACCOUNTS
+NOTES TO THE GWYNEDD PENSION FUND ACCOUNTS